Do you need help writing an effective grant proposal? If so, then you are in luck.

 What is the problem in your community that you are passionate about fixing?

-If you can’t answer this question in one simple sentence, then we recommend researching other organizations and programs to see if there’s another project or program out there already addressing the cause.
+If you can’t answer this question in a straightforward sentence, we recommend researching other organizations and programs to see if there’s another project or program already addressing the cause.

 The grant program officer won’t believe you if your project doesn’t seem like a good use of funds.
 Convince them that it will make the town or country more efficient and less wasteful by giving specific numbers about how much waste they’ll be able to cut from their budget, etc.